yellowstonegames/SquidLib/squidlib/README.md

       is used in BasicDemo (in the examples of the display module) to handle the highlighted path from the player to the mouse cursor
   -   Several classes support multi-cell creatures, including DijkstraMap
   -   DijkstraMap is currently recommended for pathfinding because it has been optimized more heavily than AStarSearch
-    -   Make that, much more heavily, as of beta 7; DijkstraMap can, depending on heuristic, beat even top-notch pathfinding algorithms like gdx-ai's indexed A* on long/winding enough paths.
+    -   Make that, much more heavily, since beta 7; DijkstraMap can, depending on heuristic, beat even top-notch pathfinding algorithms like gdx-ai's indexed A* on long/winding enough paths.
-    -   AStarSearch has gotten some optimization, but is still much slower than DijkstraMap in beta 7
+    -   AStarSearch has gotten some optimization, but is still much slower than DijkstraMap in betas 7 and 8
   -   CustomDijkstraMap allows pathfinding on unusual map types, such as ones where you can rotate in your cell but it takes time, or where there are thin walls
     -   See ThinWallDemo and RotationDemo in the display module's tests folder for examples; this is an advanced feature, though